 Drought, famine, unemployment, crime and piracy – and a sea full of fish

 The challenges are many and complex in the Horn of Africa.
-The solution, on the other hand, is simple and simple.
-Fair Fishing works to promote and improve fishing opportunities in the Horn of Africa.
+The solution, on the other hand, is simple and straightforward.
+Fair Fishing works to promote and improve better living through fresh fish in the Horn of Africa.